 Introducing Gary Kirsten.
-The Cardiff men’s coach gives his views.
+The Welsh Fire men’s coach gives his views.
 A bigger role for coaches.
 His love for Cardiff.
 He’s pumped for The Hundred.

-Thrilled to be coaching Cardiff in The Hundred?
+Thrilled to be coaching Welsh Fire in The Hundred?

 I have absolutely no doubt that it is going to be fun and it is going to be entertaining.
 The countdown from 100 balls I think is brilliant.
 We’ll have teams making decisions on bowling five or 10 balls from one end.
 I think the curiosity of a new format is exciting.